-During the panel meeting, the group should ensure that gender perspectives are included in the assessment of the perspectives that are applicable in the applications.
+During the panel meeting, the group shall ensure that sex and gender perspectives are included in the assessment when relevant.
 The chair is responsible for ensuring that this perspective is considered when applicable.

 All applications shall be treated equally

 The review panel is responsible for ensuring each application is assessed on its own merits.